maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 ### BEHAVIOR EXPECTATIONS

-It is very important for students and all the instruction team to behave courteous and professional.
+It is very important for students and all the instruction team to behave courteously and professionally.
 During class time, avoid outside distractions, and keep your focus on the lecture (texting/chatting or viewing other websites that are not related to the class is not permitted).

 My main goal is to get students to be comfortable actively participating in class.
 Pairs/group discussions will be encouraged, and cold-calling will also be used to get students engaged.